CDL: A fast and flexible library for the study of permutation sets with structural restrictions: Abstract

 In this paper, we introduce CDL, a software library designed for the analysis of permutations and linear orders subject to various structural restrictions.
 Prominent examples of these restrictions include pattern avoidance, a topic of interest in both computer science and combinatorics, and "never conditions" utilized in social choice and voting theory.

 CDL offers a range of fundamental functionalities, including identifying the permutations that meet specific restrictions and determining the isomorphism of such sets.
-To facilitate exploration across extensive domains, CDL incorporates multiple search strategies and heuristics.
+To facilitate exploration of large permutation sets or domains, CDL incorporates multiple search strategies and heuristics.